-" Transition of children into the service - for example, on their first day - is made as easy and comfortable as possible.
+" Transition of children into the childminding service is made as easy and comfortable as possible.

-- Parents and guardians are encouraged to visit the service before their child attends, and are invited to stay with the child as they take whatever time is needed to adjust to their new environment. - The child is given time to settle into their new setting and allowed to bring tangible reminders of home with them (their favourite toy, for example). - " Transition of children within the service for example, changing groups - is made as seamless and comfortable as possible.
+- Parents and guardians are encouraged to visit the childminder's home before their child attends, and are invited to stay with the child as they take whatever time is needed to adjust to their new environment. - The child is given time to settle into the childminder's home and allowed to bring tangible reminders of home with them (their favourite toy).